GDPR Consent for Direct Marketing: GDPR’s Massive Shakeup of the AdTech EcosystemApril 10, 2017GDPR

 Why So Serious?

-GDPR will bring sweeping changes to the collection, handling, and storage of user data, as well as how the businesses could reach them.
+GDPR will bring changes to the collection, handling, storage of user data, and how the businesses could reach them.
 This affects the marketing efforts of companies in profound ways.
 GDPR has brought various changes that can transform the internet, and make it a completely different thing which we used to know:

 - Businesses will need consent from the users for direct marketing.
 Now, GDPR specifies that the consent should be an ‘opt-in’ consent as against the ‘opt-out’ kind that is the standard in the marketing world.